 Marlyn can be rapidly deployed, making it possible to generate a precise model within hours rather than days or weeks using traditional surveying techniques.
 The system is launched with the push of a button, making it very easy to generate the data.
 In addition, the vertical take-off and landing capability of Marlyn ensures safe landings in a small designated area, regardless of surface roughness.
 Operators no longer have to worry about damaging the drone during landing.

-Marlyn can map an area faster and much more efficient when compared to ground-based surveys.
-Fewer man hours are needed to create larger and accurate data sets, resulting in reduced costs.
+Marlyn can provide 3D maps and visualizations of an area faster and much more efficient when compared to ground-based surveys.
+Fewer man hours are needed to create larger and more accurate data sets, resulting in reduced costs.

 Marlyn's flexibility cuts our operational time in half by providing us with a huge amount of savings in both resources and equipment!